lnt/pebounce/readme.md

   interval.
 Useful in circumstances like preventing accidental double-clicks on a "submit" button from firing a second time.

-  The debounced function returned has a property 'clear' that is a function that will clear any scheduled future executions of your function.
+  The pebounced function returned has a property 'clear' that is a function that will clear any scheduled future executions of your function.

-  The debounced function returned has a property 'flush' that is a function that will immediately execute the function if and only if execution is scheduled, and reset the execution timer for subsequent invocations of the debounced function.
+  The pebounced function returned has a property 'flush' that is a function that will immediately execute the function if and only if execution is scheduled, and reset the execution timer for subsequent invocations of the debounced function.